scality/metalk8s/docs/developer/solutions/operator.rst

 The best-practice encouraged here is to use namespace-scoped permissions for the Operator, instead of cluster-scoped.

+This allows for better isolation between different application deployments from a single Solution, for instance when trying out a new version before affecting production machines, or when managing two independent application stacks.

 .. note::

    Future improvements to MetalK8s may include the addition of an "Operator for